Exhibitors • Field Trips • Presentations • Native Plant Sale

 5435 Forbes Place, Orlando, FL 32812 (Map)

-Florida Wildflower Foundation group room rate of $94 per room applies.
-Must book by Aug.
-20, 2017.
+Florida Wildflower Foundation group room rate of $119 per room applies.
+Must book by April 14, 2018.
 Rate includes breakfast, onsite parking and WiFi.
 Complimentary shuttle service to/from the symposium available.
+Use this link or call 888-492-8847 and mention code G-WLD1 to book.

 (1.5 miles from UF/IFAS Extension)